uosofkho/aaa/README.md

 ### Usage

-1. First download the latest compressed package from https://github.com/alireza0/x-ui/releases, generally choose Architecture `amd64`
+**Step 1:** First download the latest compressed package from https://github.com/alireza0/x-ui/releases, generally choose Architecture `amd64`

-2. Then upload the compressed package to the server's `/root/` directory and login to the server with user `root`
+**Step 2:** Then upload the compressed package to the server's `/root/` directory and login to the server with user `root`

 > If your server CPU architecture is not `amd64` replace it with the appropriate architecture